navizahcahya/w1-1/README.md

-# w1
-Materials for workshop 'R Introduction for Data Science'
+# R Introduction for Data Science